Table of Contents

 Definition: What Are Edemas?

-Edema (hydropsy) is an accumulation of fluid in the space outside of body cells, in a compartment called the interstitial space or tissue space.
-The fluid emerges from the vessels and accumulates in the tissue or in spaces within the body.
+Edema (hydropsy) is the accumulation of fluid in the space outside of the body cells, in a compartment called the interstitial space or tissue space.
+The fluid emerges from the vessels and accumulates in the tissue space.
 The following preconditions are associated with the development of edemas:

-- Protein deficiency (colloid osmotic or oncotic pressure sinks) due to nephropathies or hepatopathies.
+- Protein deficiency (decrease in colloid osmotic or oncotic pressure) due to nephropathies or hepatopathies.

 - Cell wall permeability (due to inflammations, sepsis, or allergies)